KumarRobotics/glider/README.md

 ## Glider

-Glider is a GPS-LiDAR-INS system.
-It offers extremely accurate localization without drift and at high rate.
+Glider is a GPS-LiDAR-INS system, it is designed to fuse GPS and IMU (an GINS system) with any odometry you provide where the position is in meters.
+This can also be run as a standard GINS system by setting `use_odom:=false`.
+Noise parameters can be configured in `config/graph_params.yaml`.

 ### Running
 Glider can be built as ros packages in your ros workspace with `catkin build`.
-Run Tanqueray with:
+Run glider with:
 ```
 roslaunch glider glider.launch
 ```
-You can set the argument: `use_sim_time:=true` if you are using a bag file or simulated sensor.
+You can set the argument: `use_sim_time:=true` if you are using a bag file and use the `--clock` flag when starting your bag file.

 ### Building and Running Unit Tests
 We use GTest to run unit tests.
 You can build the tests with